Judith Holofernes: 2012 to present: Post-Wir sind Helden career

 During her break from Wir sind Helden, Holofernes began composing songs informally using Apple software application GarageBand and then later decided to record them in the studio, with herself on guitar, piano and ukulele, Roy on drums, and Jörg Holdinghausen from German band Tele on bass.
 The songs appear on her solo album Ein leichtes Schwert, which was released in February 2014 and charted at No. 7 in Germany.
 Holofernes' newest album, Ich bin das Chaos, was released in March 2017.
 For the album, Holofernes collaborated with the Faroese singer-songwriter Teitur Lassen and her husband Pola Roy who produced the album.
 In 2019, Holofernes joined the crowdfunding platform Patreon.
 She received support by the American artist Amanda Palmer who has been using crowdfunding to finance her work since 2012.
 On the platform, Holofernes, amongst other things, shares essays and episodes of her podcast Salon Holofernes in which she talks to various artists.
 Holofernes' memoir, Die Träume anderer Leute, was published in September 2022.
 In the book, Holofernes reflects on her experiences with the music industry, focussing primarily on her time as a solo artist since the hiatus of Wir sind Helden.
+Her general conclusion is that, while her solo career was enjoyable and to an extent successful, it has been "overshadowed into" a failure by her Wir Sind Helden era.
+This is also reflected in the fact that she mostly lives off the copyright of her old songs.